Negotiating Staffing Agency Bill Rates – the Inside Scoop!

-The Key to Negotiating Staffing Agency Bill Rates is to Understand Their Costs and Your Needs for Service!
+The Key to Negotiating Staffing Agency Bill Rates is to Understand Your Needs for Service!

-In previous blogs we have covered the components of the staffing agency bill rate, identifying those components that are fixed because they represent costs that are mandated (that any employer would need to pay), different from those components that cover the costs of providing service.
-As most employers are keenly aware, the last two decades have seen significant increases in the DIRECT COSTS that all employers face just to meet tax and mandatory benefit requirements, but SERVICE COSTS have increased as well – in large part created by clients asking their staffing agencies to do more.
+In previous blogs we have covered the components of the staffing agency bill rate, identifying those components that are fixed because they represent costs that are mandated (that any employer would need to pay), different from those components of the bill rate that cover the costs of providing service.
+As most employers are keenly aware, the last two decades have seen significant increases in the DIRECT COSTS that all employers face just to meet tax and mandatory benefit requirements, but SERVICE COSTS have increased as well – in large part created by tight recruiting markets and clients asking their staffing agencies to do more.
 Negotiating a bill rate that accurately reflects your service needs is key to ensuring market competitive rates.

 While some temporary staffing agencies have consistently added to their service offerings, others have resisted that trend, preferring to compete in the low cost/low service segment of the marketplace.
-The problem for purchasers is that it’s not always clear which agency is which.
+The problem many employer purchasers have is that it’s not always clear which agency is which.
 There are times when all staffing agencies sound the same, unless you dig deeper.

 TIP: When comparing one staffing agency’s bill rates to another, always make sure you understand the services each is offering.
 If one is offering services you don’t need, you have room to negotiate a lower bill rate by asking that these services not be provided.
 As tempting as it might be to ask your staffing agency to sharpen their pencil to lower their markup or bill rates, if you press too hard without being willing to bend on some of their service offerings, the result can be inferior service or candidates.

-Here are several areas that determine a staffing agency’s costs, along with some tips for negotiating lower bill rates by taking a closer look at agency services and their costs.
+Here are several tips for negotiating lower bill rates by being more aware of agency services and their costs.

 A big part of any staffing agency bill rate have to cover the costs for work your agency agency must perform in order to source and recruit the type of candidates you want to hire.
 This is the most time consuming of an agency’s typical service offerings and will vary depending on:

 - Candidate Availability – which varies depending on the employee’s job category, skill or experience level, and location.
 If the employee you need is readily available in a local marketplace, you likely have room to negotiate for a lowered bill rate.
 On the reverse, the more “one off” the employee is in terms of availability, the higher the bill rate.